Yellow Jacket Wasp

 How to Protect your Honeybee Hive from Wasps

 As a beekeeper, if we see increased wasp activity in our gardens, it is time to check the front entrance of our hives.
 Yellow jacket attacks can completely destroy our colonies over a short period of time.
 If we see wasps at our front entrances, it is time to put on our entrance reducers.
 By reducing the front of our colonies, we give the honeybees a chance to defend the hive.
-While we move into warmer weather (hopefully) and you have reduced the front entrance due to wasp activity, you may want to keep in mind how the bees will ventilate their colonies.
+While we move into warmer weather and you have reduced the front entrance due to wasp activity, you may want to keep in mind how the bees will ventilate their colonies.
 If you have a screened bottom board, I would suggest removing the board.
 The screen will increase air flow but prevent wasps from entering the hive.
-If you are using a regular bottom board and wasp activity is exceptionally high, consider relocating the colony altogether.
-This may be a last resort, but relocating your colony could give them the advantage they need to survive.
+If you are using a regular bottom board and wasp activity is exceptionally high, consider exchanging the regular entrance reducer for a mesh screen.
+The mesh will allow for ventilation but prevent the wasps from entering.
+You can cover the entrance with the mesh similar to an entrance reducer and leave a small opening on one end of the entrance.
+If wasp attacks persist, consider relocating your colony.
+This may give them the advantage they need to survive!